JamesPhillipsUK/GitHubProfilePluginAPI/README.md

 # GitHub Profile Plugin API

-This PHP 7 API provides a fully-responsive website plugin featuring a breakdown of a given user's GitHub profile.
+This PHP API provides a fully-responsive website plugin featuring a breakdown of a given user's GitHub profile.
-It uses PHP 7 for the backend, and Bootstrap 4 for the responsive frontend design.

 ## Features

-- Runs entirely on Server-Side.
+- Runs entirely on Server-Side with any version of PHP 7 or 8.
-- Responsive design with Bootstrap 4.
+- Responsive design with Bootstrap 4 or 5.
 - Secure data transfer through Personal Access Keys and the GitHub API.
 - Easy Setup.